gituser2019-hub/Getting-and-Cleaning-Data-Project/README.md

 ## Files within this repo
 ReadMe.md----General information about this repo
 CodeBook.md----a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data
-Cleaning Data.R----R scripts that used to clean up the data
+run_analysis.R----R scripts that used to clean up the data
-Tidy Data.txt----tidy data output from the cleaning data scripts
+Tidy Data.txt----tidy data output from the run_analysis scripts